LADSoft/OrangeC/doc/adl.md

 `x64Instructions.h`
 `x64Instructions.cpp`

-These don't form a complete parser; in particular there must be glue code to transform the opcodes and operands prior to passing them to the parser.
+These don't form a complete parser; as indicated earlier there must be glue code to transform the opcodes and operands prior to passing them to the parser.
+And then the output of the parser must be tied into the surrounding code.

 The parser defines a parsing structure called `xxxxParser` (x64Parser in our example) that inherits from a user-provided class `InstructionParser`.
 The inheriting is performed in the manner to take care of the case where a single assembler program might use the same parsing infrastructure with different adl-generated parsers to successfully parse multiple assembly language.

 The `InstructionParser` class is usually defined in the file pair InstructionParser.cpp and InstructionParser.h.
 An additional user-prepared file `xxxxStub.cpp` can be used to hold miscellaneous functions that aren't directly related to parsing instructions.